 The Gift of Experience

-Marketing 101 states that people are more interested in buying an experience than a good.
+Marketing 101 states that people are more interested in buying an experience than a good cup of coffee.
 This is exactly why people go to Starbucks to buy a $5 cup of coffee instead of going to the gas station for a $2 cup of coffee.
 You can give the gift of experience with movie tickets, concert tickets, indoor skydiving passes, horseback riding lessons, the list is endless.

 Gifts On Which You Can’t Put a Price